HeardLibrary/digital-scholarship/manage/control/github/pages-themes.md

 <tr style="border: none;"><td style="border: none;">Content column 1</td><td style="border: none;">Content column 2</td></tr>
 </table>

-In the style for the table element, I unset the width to remove the width setting set by the theme CSS.
+In the style for the table element, I unset the width to override the width setting set by the theme CSS.

-Although it is not a best practice for accessibility, borderless tables can be used to organize content on the page.
+Although it is not a best practice for accessibility, borderless tables like the one above can be used to organize content on the page.
 Here's an example:

 ```
 <table style="border: none; width: unset">